Register databases with ArcGIS Server on Microsoft Azure

 - Type the user name and password of the database administrator.

 - Type a user name and password for the database user you want to connect to the database for data loading.
-You can specify the name and password of an existing user or, if the user does not exist, ArcGIS Enterprise Cloud Builder for Microsoft Azure creates the user for you.
-If you are registering a managed database, the user will own the data that gets copied to the database when you publish a feature service.
+You can specify the name and password of an existing user or, if the user does not exist, ArcGIS Server Cloud Builder for Microsoft Azure creates the user for you.
+If you are registering a managed database, the user will own the data that gets

-- Click next to register the database with an ArcGIS Server site.
+- Click next to register the database with ArcGIS Server.

 Load data to the database